vedb/pupil_recording_interface/docs/processing.rst

 Notifications
 -------------

-In addition to packets which are emitted every time a stream provides new data (e.g. a new video frame from a camera), processes also need to deal with asynchronous data from other sources.
+In addition to packets which are produced every time a stream provides new data (e.g. a new video frame from a camera), streams also need to deal with asynchronous data from other sources.

 This data falls into two categories: